spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 ### Nodes config

-The **Nodes config** section allows to configure the nodes that will compose the control plane (master nodes) and data plane (worker nodes) of the Kubernetes cluster.
+The **Nodes config** section allows you to configure the nodes that make up the control plane (master nodes) and data plane (worker nodes) of the Kubernetes cluster.

-You can find the list and the explanation of all the parameters in [Node Pool page](/clusters/cluster-management/node-pool).

-Among the multiple configuration you can set, be sure to consider:
+Before you proceed to next section, take the time to review the following parameters. <br /> <br />
-- *Number of nodes in the pool* to set the right amount of nodes that compose the pool of either the master or worker nodes.
-For the tutorial we set 1 for the master pool and 2 for the worker pool
+- *Number of nodes in the pool* used to set the right amount of nodes that make up the pool of either the master or worker nodes.
+Set the count to one for the master pool and two for the worker pool.

-- *Allow worker capability* to allow the master node also to accept workloads.
-This option is particularly useful in case you select *spot instance* as worker nodes in order to guarantee a minimum number of available nodes on the cluster.
+- *Allow worker capability*.
+This option allows the master node also to accept workloads.
+This is useful when spot instances are used as worker nodes.
+You can check this box if you want to.

-- *Instance Type* to select the amount of resources each node must have.
-Each instance type shows the amount of CPU, RAM and the hourly cost of the instance.
+- *Instance Type* select the compute type for the node pool.
+Each instance type displays the amount of CPU, RAM, and hourly cost of the instance.
+Select `m4.2xlarge`.

-- *Availability zones* to use within the Region selected in the *Cluster config* section.
+- *Availability zones* specify the availability zones the node pool can place nodes.
+Select one availability zone.

-- *Instance Option* to choose between [on-demand instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instance](https://aws.amazon.com/ec2/spot/) as worder nodes.
+- *Instance Option* Choose between [on-demand instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instance](https://aws.amazon.com/ec2/spot/) as worder nodes.
+Select **On Demand**.
-  - (in case of spot instance) *Maximum spot bid price* to set the bid price threshold to get instances.
-For this tutorial, you can select spot instance to minimize cost but make sure you check the *Allow worker capability* flag.

 ![palette clusters basic information](/tutorials/deploy-clusters/aws/clusters_nodes_config.png)

+Select **Next* to proceed with the cluster deployment.

 <br />

 ### Settings

-In the **Settings** section you can select advanced configurations about the management of the instances, such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC), or enable virtual clusters.
+In the **Settings** section, you can configure advanced options such as when to patch the OS, enable security scans, manage backups, add role-based access control (RBAC), and more.

-For the purpose of this tutorial, you can use the default settings configuration.
+For this tutorial, you can use the default settings configuration.
+Click on **Validate** to continue.

 <br />

 ### Review

-The **Review** section resumes the cluster configuration as you have configured it in the previous steps.
+The **Review** section is an opportunity for you to review all the cluster configurations prior to deploying the cluster.
+Review all the settings and click on **Finish Configuration** to deploy the cluster.

 ![aws creation of a new cluster overview page](/tutorials/deploy-clusters/aws/clusters_review.png)

-Take a look of the overall setup and press *Finish Configuration* to deploy it.

 <br />

-Now select the **Clusters** page from the left panel and check the created cluster.
+Navigate to the left **Main Menu** and select **Clusters**.

 ![Update the cluster](/tutorials/deploy-clusters/aws/aws_create_cluster.png)

-Click on the cluster to see the details, such as status, pack layers, monitoring data, and many other information.
+Click on your cluster to review details such as deployment status, event logs, cluster profile, monitoring data, and other information about the cluster.

 <br />